 How You Can Help

-Since 2009 MEDLIFE has worked to address the needs of the underserved populations in the Ecuadorian Amazon through Mobile Clinics, community development projects, and hand in hand collaboration with the local government.
-But our work would not be possible without motivated individuals like you choosing to volunteer in Service Learning Trips.
+Since 2009 MEDLIFE has worked to address the needs of the underserved populations in the Ecuadorian Amazon through Mobile Clinics, community development projects, and hand-in-hand collaboration with the local government.
+But our work would not be possible without motivated individuals like you choosing to volunteer in Service Learning Trips (SLT).